vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 |Calico|<p>Calico is used in environments where factors like network performance, flexibility, and power are essential.</p><p></p><p>For routing packets between nodes, Calico leverages the BGP routing protocol instead of an overlay network.
 This eliminates the need to wrap packets with an encapsulation layer resulting in increased network performance for Kubernetes workloads.</p>|<p>Pros</p><p>- Support for Network Policies</p><p>- High network performance</p><p>- SCTP Support</p><p>Cons</p><p>- No multicast support</p><p></p>|
 |Multus|Multus CNI can give us multiple interfaces per each Kubernetes pod.
 Using Multus CRD's you can specify which pods get which interfaces and allow different interfaces depending on the use case.|<p>Pros</p><p>- Separation of data/control planes.</p><p>- Separate security policies can be used for separate interfaces. </p><p>- Supports SRIOV, DPDK, OVS-DPDK & VPP workloads in Kubernetes with both cloud native and NFV based applications in Kubernetes.</p>|

-## Networking for vSphere with Tanzu
+## Infrastructure Networking for vSphere with Tanzu

-vSphere with Tanzu can be deployed on various networking stacks, including,
+vSphere with Tanzu can be deployed on the following networking stacks

 - VMware NSX-T Data Center Networking.